nrfconnect/sdk-nrf/samples/nrf9160/cloud_client/README.rst

    :only-visible:

 .. note::
-   To output data in the terminal window located in the `nRF Cloud`_ web interface, the data format must be in JSON format.
+   To output data in the terminal window located in the `nRF Cloud`_ portal, the data format must be JSON.

 .. note::
    The sample sets the option :kconfig:option:`CONFIG_MQTT_KEEPALIVE` to the maximum allowed value that is specified by the configured cloud backend.